akhandok/adhanPlayer/README.md

 https://community.hubitat.com/t/release-adhan-player-app/36321

-### This app depends on the proper Zip Code being set on the Hubitat hub settings page.
+### This app depends on the proper Latitude and Longitude being set on the Hubitat hub settings page.

 # How to install